Supermagnum/supermorse-app/README.md

 • Seeeduino XIAO – The smallest compatible Arduino board,can fit into the morse key base.
 Other Arduino's are supported.

-• Dual-paddle Morse key recommended.
+• Dual-paddle Morse key (other types also supported)
-( other types also supported,but because their nature getting the timing/length of the dits or dahs can be challenging.
-A paddle is just two switches with a common ground.
-Easy find on the internet and 3D print,if you cant afford a real one )

 • Suitable USB cable